 Paris In Autumn: The Weather

 Paris in the fall Oh là là!
 It’s a full-on mix of glorious sunny days, driving rain (even your shoes can get completely soaked), cold winds, and a wide variety of temperatures.
-Already this October (2021), I’ve been too cold and too hot!
+In October there are days when I’ve been too cold and too hot!

 |Month||Min.
 Temp||Max.
 Temp||Rain|